ahsang2/hand-controlled-maze/DEVELOPMENT.md

 - [X] Finally got hand ~~recognition~~ tracking to work and I have made basic movements correspond to gestures.
 **My current resources:** https://www.opencv-srf.com/2010/09/object-detection-using-color-seperation.html, https://sites.google.com/site/ofauckland/examples/10-testing

+**December 4**
+- May switch to a game better suited to hand tracking as oppose to the recongition that Rock, Paper, Scissors required.
+Maybe snake?